Phillip and Patricia Frost Museum of Science: Power of Science

 The Power of Science exhibits the past achievements of scientists and researchers, while also exhibiting the future of science.
 The exhibit hosts a series of hands-on exhibits, interactives, rare specimens, an interactive floor, a deep dive into the periodic table of elements, a showcase of collection pieces and scientific instruments used across various scientific fields, and more.
 Guests learn about the scientific process and other related concepts.
 The exhibit focuses on four main realms of science: the ocean, the environment, the human body, and the universe.

 Solar System and Beyond

 Solar System and Beyond showcases over 20 photos and artist renderings of celestial objects by NASA.

 Feathers to the Stars

 Feathers to the Stars exhibits the history of flight from animals utilizing wings, to humans creating airplanes and spacecraft.
 The exhibit features demonstrations of lift, drag, and thrust using a small wind tunnel.
 The exhibit also features a glass cabinet of assorted NASA memorabilia and artifacts.

+meLab

+meLab is an interactive exhibit focused on health and well being, highlighting the importance of making good choices for better long-term outcomes.
+The exhibit is split on two levels of the museum's west wing. on Level 2, guests explore what being healthy means and how to experiment with lifestyle choices to see their extremes.
+Featuring interactive games to engage children of all ages and promote healthy competition in learning.
+Level 3, contains elements more focused displays to exhibit what healthy means at the microscopic and scholastic level of medical science.